 They are well known for their ruff of fur on their neck formed by the top coat and have a fringe of feathery hair on their hindquarters.
 Due to their double coat it is essential to brush them daily to maintain the fluffy texture and to stop their fur matting.
 Some main health problems of Poms are due to lack of attention with ear, eye and teeth cleaning however, with regular care this can be avoided.
 They are a breed prone to early tooth loss so it is recommended that they are fed a dry food to avoid this.

 Barking is not unusual for a Pom and can easily become a bad habit if not trained accordingly.
 They are aware of changes in their environment which can cause excessive barking – you could try to stop this by distracting them with a toy.
 As they are very defensive of their territory they can be aggressive to other dogs to prove themselves.
+If you are struggling with these aggressive tendencies in Pomeranians, take a look at our guide to stamping out bad behaviours.

 A daily walk will suffice for this energetic breed as they would prefer to run around an enclosed space.
 Providing them with a good diet and appropriate exercise will ensure that they have very few health problems.